lkashur/Pi0EventDisplay/README.md

 ```

 You will then be prompted to press "Enter" to exit the display, or press "s" to save the display (and then exit).

+For any questions, please email me at lkashur@colostate.edu or message me on the DUNE Slack workspace.